Content

 • Weight: XXS: 44 g, XS: 49 g

 • Make sure to order the foam ring in the correct size.
 Not only the tire size is crucial, but also the rim width.
-Only if both are correct can you actually mount the ring.
+Only if both are correct can you really mount the ring.

 Mounting the tire insert